RaiMan/SikuliX-2014/README.md

 **Modules ...Fat**

 Existing for IDE, API, Jython and JRuby.
 These build so called fat jars, that contain all needed dependency jars and are only intended for the build/setup process.

-**Module Setup**

-It produces the fat jar `sikulixsetup.jar` being the only downloadable artefact and allows to setup the SikuliX packages to be used on the local systems.

 **Module Docs** (not Maven-ized yet)